 By Barb Ziesman A.Ag, Provincial Specialist, Plant Disease

 To date, clubroot has been confirmed in 43 commercial canola fields in Saskatchewan.
-These clubroot-infested fields were identified through increased surveillance but also as a result of increased awareness, monitoring and reporting at the farm level.
-In 2018, the majority of clubroot-infested fields identified were actually reported to the Ministry by producers and agrologists outside of the Ministry’s survey in 2018.
+These clubroot-infested fields were identified through increased surveillance but also as a result of increased awareness, monitoring, and reporting at the farm level.
+In 2018, the majority of clubroot-infested fields identified were actually reported to the Ministry by producers and agrologists outside of the Ministry’s survey.
 This provides valuable information about the distribution and severity of clubroot in Saskatchewan.

 Distribution of clubroot